Working in self-organising teams

-The Practice Coach is responsible for ensuring and supporting safe, compassionate person-centred practice, and ongoing learning and development in relation to this.
-She supports the team through induction and ensures that each person is competent in their role as Link Wellbeing Worker, and approves team members for the Care Certificate.
+The Wellbeing Leader acts as a coach to the team, to advise and support teams in solving problems, but not to solve them for them.
+They are responsible for ensuring and supporting safe, compassionate person-centred practice, and ongoing learning and development in relation to this.
+The Wellbeing Leader supports the team through induction and ensures that each person is competent in their role as Link Wellbeing Worker, and achieves the Wellbeing Care Certificate.

 Each team member has a long-term buddy within the team – another team member.
 The purpose of having a buddy is to be a peer coach.
 Buddies both support and challenge each other, and provide each other with feedback.

 As the team organises itself, there are specific roles that managers would have done, that the team does themselves instead.
 Some of these are shared across the team with different people taking different roles, and there is one role that every team member does, being a Link Wellbeing Worker to people we support.
 The other roles include: meeting facilitator, scheduler (for rotas), storyteller (for social media), reporter/recorder and recruitment co-ordinator.
 Each team member is supported by the coaches to do their role successfully, and working in this way gives Wellbeing Workers greater variety in their day-to-day job.

 Other ways that teams are included to self-organise include a range of Wellbeing Teams handbooks, Slack (an app to stay connected on-the-move), our unique approach to team meetings, development and learning, and person-centred team reviews.